Now, finally approaching the 6th decade of my life, why do I start a blog?

 My wife and eldest son insisted, and they wouldn’t give the idea up.
 It would help sell my books, they reasoned.
 But it struck me as rather self-serving to just write a blog in order to sell books, and when do I have time to write a blog if I’m writing books and music?
 What does a man with interests that vary from politics, religion, comic books, classical music, children’s books, Broadway musicals, stage plays, morality, and history do with a blog?
 Well, he writes whatever he wants, but he does it every Saturday when he’s off work.

-And, I have short stories, novelettes, novellas, and several books on Amazon.com with more on the way.
+And I have short stories, novelettes, novellas, and eight books on Amazon.com — with two more on the way.
 All of them can be purchased if you have a Kindle or Kindle app, and many can also be purchased in printed form.
 Select “books” from Amazon.com and then search for “by Barry Clay”.
 You’ll see everything I have in the first four or five pages, along with “Modeling by Clay” and “The Haunting of Barry Allen.”
 My books avoid profanity and range from theology, to mystery, science fiction, horror, and humor.
 I like variety, and perhaps you do, too.